RaphaelIT7/gmod-holylib/README.md

 Returns `true` if the listener was successfully removed from the given event.

+## precachefix
+This module removes the host error when the model or generic precache stringtable overflows.
+Instead it will throw a warning.
+If these stringtables overflow, expect the models that failed to precache to be errors.

+# Unfinished Modules

 ## serverplugins
 This module adds two new `IServerPluginCallbacks` functions:
 `virtual void OnLuaInit( GarrysMod::Lua::ILuaInterface* LUA )`